getapid/apid/site/content/docs/reference/variables.md

 {{ h3(text="Exported variables") }}

 Each step can export a set of variables.
-This is useful when you want to make a request and then use part of the response in another request, like when you authenticate to get a token and then use this token in subsequent requests.
+This is useful when you want to make a request and then use part of the response in another request.
+For example, when you authenticate to get a token and then use this token in subsequent requests.
 See [step](../step) about the exact syntax of exporting variables in a step.
 Exported variables will be available in subsequent steps by using the step id that exported them; e.g `"{{ step_one.auth_token }}"`